 Combine cold heavy whipping cream and sugar in a bowl and beat on high until stiff peaks form.

-To assemble, remove cupcakes from their wrappers and dice into 1 inch cubes.
+To assemble, dice cake into 1 inch cubes.

 Add a spoonful of strawberries to the bottom of the jar followed by a few cubes of angel food cake and finally a spoonful of whipped cream.